noisebridge/PythonClass/lessons/django-part2/django-part2.md

     touch Makefile

     cd repo_root

+    python manage.py startapp <appname>

+    --open your this directory in your text editor

-2. Creating Models and interacting with them in the shell and admin interfaces
+######2.
+Creating Models and interacting with them in the shell and admin interfaces

     python manage.py migrate  #creating database

-    --make your models in <app>/models.py
+    --make your models in <appname>/models.py

     python manage.py makemigrations <appname>